-This is a study about paleoanthropological knowledge production, mainly in English, and for the larger public.
+This is a study about paleoanthropological knowledge production, mainly the kind that is in English, and produced for the larger public.
 One major focus is on how the scientific telling of human evolution is blended with spatial/ideological categories of national territory (here Ethiopia and Georgia) and continental terrain (Africa, Europe, Eurasia, and Asia).
-Another related emphasis is on the role of museums, particularly national museums, in human evolution knowledge production.
+Another related emphasis is on the role of museums in human evolution knowledge production.

 Key Words: Human Evolution, Space, Time, Movement, Ritual, Narrative, Identity, Museum, National Territory, Continental Terrain

 The first draft of this study was written in 2012, after I took the Dmanisi Summer School.
 I would like to thank those at the Georgian National Museum who made it possible.

 Prologue: A Background Narrative to Writing This Study

 I started studying representation of the hominids/hominins of Dmanisi in 2012.
 In order to provide a background and a parallel to discussing the Dmanisi case, I decided to a discus the famous case of Lucy first.
 These are the two cases that I am more familiar with.